 There is magic in seeing a film print projected, a presence a poet has when reading their own work, a feeling that resonates in your chest when seeing music performed live.
 For these reasons we encourage live projections with live additional audio, visual and performance elements.
 We engage with and support artists who create experience through film.

-MONO NO AWARE has visited and presented special programs at arts organizations and universities, including New York University, Yale University, Fordham University, University of Pennsylvania, and the Aurora Picture Show.
+MONO NO AWARE has visited and presented special programs at arts organizations and universities, including New York University, Yale University, Fordham University, University of Pennsylvania, University of Wisconsin-Milwaukee, the Tribeca Film Festival, the New Orleans Film Festival, and the Aurora Picture Show.